 If the competition will extend through lunch time, a meal should be provided for the judges, other volunteers, and competitors.
 Judges and volunteers may not have time to leave the competition floor, so it is recommended that the host school provides lunch to these people.
+Stopping the full competition for a lunch break is not recommended.

-□ Reserve venue for the main competition. □ Develop the competition layout and review it with the head judge. □ Determine the competition order and provide it to the participating teams. □ Test all competition equipment at least two weeks in advance to ensure that everything is functioning properly. □ Protect the floor if required by the venue. □ Set up the competition space at least four hours prior to the event.
-All competition lanes and stations should be ready prior to the start of the competition. □ Make a plan for delivering lunch to judges during the competition, if needed.
+- □ Reserve venue for the main competition. - Develop the competition layout and review it with the head judge. - Determine the competition order and provide it to the participating teams. - Test all competition equipment at least two weeks in advance to ensure that everything is functioning properly. - Protect the floor if required by the venue. - □ Set up the competition space at least four hours prior to the event.
+All competition lanes and stations should be ready prior to the start of the competition. - □ Make a plan for delivering lunch to judges during the competition, if needed.